 I'm a recent Graduate of Georgia State University that has a Bachelors in Spanish/International Business.
 As a young child, I lived in a predominately Spanish speaking neighborhood.
 I learned a few words and phrases and that is where my love of that Spanish language and culture began.
 Since then it have grown to a general interest in various languages around the world but I'm still passionate about Spanish.
 I believe it's an important language to learn now more than ever and I feel that I can relate to anyone learning the language.
 I also feel that it is important to empathize with those that I'm teaching and have enthusiasm whenever I teach.

-Georgia State University - Bachelors, Spanish
+Undergraduate Degree: Georgia State University - Bachelors, Spanish

 What is your teaching philosophy?

 A good foundation is built with understanding, confidence, critical thinking and persistence.
 With a good foundation you can surpass any text book and utilize what you've learned in practical circumstances that pertain to your everyday life.

 What might you do in a typical first session with a student?

 I would get to know that student, in order to gauge the best way to communicate lessons to him or her, as well as to establish a comfortable learning environment.
 Then, I'd try to focus on the particular problem they’re having trouble with.

 How can you help a student become an independent learner?

 By helping the student become a critical thinker; having that skill is essential in becoming an independent learner.
 It allows the student to adapt to changing variables and unforeseen obstacles on their own terms and in a way that feels the most comfortable and understandable to them.

 How would you help a student stay motivated?